Welcome to Year 4

 This half term we will be diving into the wonders of the deep.
 We will start our topic with a visit to an aquarium to look at some of the amazing creatures that can be found in our oceans today.
 Then, to begin our topic, the children will look at a range of poetry about ocean life and will look specifically at similes and metaphors and how language can create a range of images.

 Throughout the term the children will be producing persuasive texts about life in the ocean and environmental issues that surround this.
 In addition, they will be extending their Geography skills through finding out about the location of different oceans and climate zones.

 In this topic, children will enhance their geographical skills by looking through the eyes of a South African child and comparing the different cultures and ways of life.
 Based around the book – The Butterfly Lion by Michael Morpurgo, children will have the chance to explore African wildlife whilst developing their scientific knowledge of animals and their habitats.
 Alongside this, the children will be able to explore their creative side by rehearsing and performing a street dance with an African theme.
 In Art, we will be focussing on proportions through our drawing and gradients in our painting activities in the build up to our final pieces.

-In Summer 1 we are on a voyage to investigate the world inside our bodies.
+In Summer 2 we are on a voyage to investigate the world inside our bodies.

 Watch out for the bends of the intestines and what you might see there!
 So by the end of this topic, we will know all about the mystery of our body and how to look after the marvellous belching, squelching, mixture making machine that is the body we live in.